C0deWiser/polyglot/readme.md

 ### Delivering Strings

-It is not enought to compile json files.
-Translation strings should be delivered to Java Script application.
+It is not enough to compile json files.
+Translation strings should be delivered to vue application.

 #### As JSON